VNeelanshi/dlp/README.md

 # Reproducing and Modularizing *The Building Blocks of Interpretability*
 A quarter-long project for Northwestern University's Deep Learning for Practitioners course.
 We attempt to reproduce the paper [The Building Blocks of Interpretability (Olah et al, 2018)](https://distill.pub/2018/building-blocks/) with the aim of making the original authors' code usable, modular, and extensible.

+You can view our [Tips and Tricks](/TipsAndTricks.md) for reproducing the work of Olah et al, as well our [Reproducibility Report](/Reproducibility-report.md) for the paper.

 ### Team: Nayan Mehta, KJ Schmidt, Aristana Scourtas, Neelanshi Varia
 ### Paper: The Building Blocks of Interpretability